Menu

 The team

-A founder and
+A founder and the person who drew the cloud.

 Cloudy — happy